erou/erou.github.io/en/teaching.md

 I try to gather informations about what I teach or taught.
 The pages are all in French.

-For my teaching activites since 2022, please the French version of the website.
+For my teaching activites since 2022, please visit the French version of the website.

 ## 2020 -- 2022